jhlagado/start-workshop/README.md

 ---
 ## let & const

-!! show example var, let, const

-These new keywords allow decalring variables that are scoped to a block of code instead of a function.
+These new keywords allow declaring variables that are scoped to a block of code instead of a function.
 Declarations are usually declared as `const` but when a name need to be reused you can declare them as `let`.

 ```js
 const x = 1;
 x = 2; // error
 ```

 ```js
 let x = 1;
 x = 2; // OK